 We believe that to be true at Ziksana.
 However, coaching as a general term can be a bit of a misnomer.
 It’s a soft skill, a people skill, which can lead managers to think, “I have to spend more time talking to my team about what they care about- which I don’t have time for.”

-“Coaching” is a catchall term, encouraging managers to learn how to have more effective conversations with their employees.
+“Coaching” is a catchall term—it’s often used to encourage managers to learn how to “lead from beside” and have more effective coaching conversations with their employees.
 At Ziksana, we believe that there are two kinds of coaching: performance coaching and development coaching.

 Performance coaching is about current productivity.
 In most cases, performance coaching addresses a small but important problem occurring in a performance aspect.

-Coaching allows you to highlight those feedback points as evidence of the problem and then explore alternative ways to address it in the short term – because improving performance matters in the short term.
-Engaging an employee in a performance-coaching conversation can help them develop a problem-solving skill-set and meet expectations to enhance their productivity.
+Performance oaching allows you to highlight those feedback points as evidence of the problem and then explore alternative ways to address it in the short term – because improving performance matters in the short term.
+Engaging an employee in a performance coaching conversation can help them develop a problem-solving skillset and meet expectations to enhance their productivity.

 Our tip: Have performance coaching conversations when needed and at least once every review cycle (preferably two times per year).